-The Alliance of Beverage Licensees is the voice of British Columbia’s private liquor industry.
-Our primary goal is to help build a thriving and sustainable liquor industry in BC by fighting for your interests, enhancing private sector opportunities, and proactively solving industry challenges.
+The Alliance of Beverage Licensees is the leading voice of British Columbia’s private liquor and cannabis retail industries.
+Our primary goal is to help build thriving and sustainable private liquor and cannabis retail industries in BC by fighting for your interests, enhancing private sector opportunities, and proactively solving industry challenges.

 We work behind-the-scenes with all levels of government and build partnerships across the industry, so we can find common solutions to shared challenges.

 With the federal legalization of non-medical cannabis in October 2018, ongoing policy changes, and the rapidly changing business world, our industry continues to experience significant challenges and uncertainty.
 But these changes also offer us considerable opportunities for growth.

 As the voice of British Columbia’s private liquor and cannabis retail industries, ABLE BC remains committed to what matters most: protecting your investments and securing regulatory certainty for the future of your businesses.

 Over the past year, ABLE BC has worked tirelessly to fight for your interests, enhance private sector opportunities, and address business irritants.

 Since the NDP’s election in 2017, ABLE BC has been working hard to ensure Premier Horgan, his Ministers, MLAs, and other senior government staff are aware of our industry’s long-standing concerns and vital contributions to BC’s economic health.
 Despite changes throughout the bureaucracy, we have established productive relationships with all levels of government and continue to work in partnership with them.

 More recently, Mary Sue Maloughney took over as the new Assistant Deputy Minister and General Manage of the Liquor and Cannabis Regulation Branch (LCRB).
 ABLE BC has met with Mary Sue and her team to bring them up to speed on our policy priorities and the policy issues BC’s private liquor industry currently faces.